 The genetic counselor or other genetics professional asks detailed questions about your family and medical history.
 The information helps to assess your risk of having an inherited gene change that increases the risk of cancer.

 To prepare for your meeting with the genetics professional:

 - Gather information about your family's medical history, especially that of close relatives.

-- Write down questions for the counselor.
+- Write down questions to ask about genetic testing.